-Peppermint is by far one of the most loved and well-known herbs in the world.
-Its fresh minty scent has been used as a flavouring in candies, ciggarettes, candles, and cosmetics.
+Peppermint is by far one of the most loved and popular herbs in the world.

-The herbs high volatile component makes it useful as a carminative for flatulence and indigestion.
+The herbs high volatile component makes it useful as a carminative for bloating and indigestion.

 - Sedative (mild)